codelingo/docs/docs/concepts/tenets.md

   if_stmt({depth: 0})
 ```

-Indicies in a depth range can range from 0 to positive infinity.
+Indices in a depth range can range from 0 to positive infinity.
 Positive infinity is represented by leaving the second index empty.
 This query finds all methods, and all their descendant if_statements from depth 5 onwards:

 ```
 method({depth: any}):